-- (a) Bids-

-- (i) must be opened only in public;

-- (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and

-- (iii) Received after the closing time should not be considered and returned unopened immediately. - (v) Pre evaluation on administrative compliance must be conducted during the opening and a register must be kept - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the provisions above, relating to the bid should be disclosed to bidders or other persons until the successful bidder is notified of the award; and - (d) The accounting officer must - record in a register all bids received in time; - (ii) make the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.
+- (a) Bids- - (i) must be opened only in public; - (ii) must be opened at the same time and as soon as possible after the period for the submission of bids has expired; and - (iii) received after the closing time should not be considered and returned unopened immediately. - (b) Any bidder or member of the public has the right to request that the names of the bidders who submitted bids in time must be read out and, if practical, also each bidder's total bidding price; - (c) No information, except the provisions above, relating to the bid should be disclosed to bidders prother persons until the successful bidder is notified of the award; and - (d) The accounting officer must - - (i) record in a register all bids received in time; - (ii) nake the register available for public inspection; and - (iii) publish the entries in the register and the bid results on the website.